|

 surface, with all the accompanying troubles to maintain a clean

-environment and to prevent foul vacuum seals. |
+environment and to prevent foul vacuum seals. | | Cleaner process.
+Vacuum infusion provides a cleaner,

 safer and friendlier work environment.
 There are no brushes or rollers,